-Duke Ellington was the envy of bandleaders far and wide for the privilege he enjoyed in presenting Johnny Hodges as a member of his orchestra for nearly 40 years.
+Duke Ellington was the envy of bandleaders far and wide for the privilege he enjoyed in presenting Johnny Hodges for nearly 40 years.
 Notwithstanding a four-year run as the leader of his own band in the early ‘50’s, Hodges worked with Duke from 1928 until his sudden death on May 11, 1970.
 During that time, Ellington composed dozens of pieces that showcased Hodges’ powerful blues playing and his peerless artistry on ballads, many of which were fashioned from licks and melodic ideas first played by the saxophonist.
-As for ballads, several of Billy Strayhorn’s best-known works, “Day Dream,” “After All,” “Passion Flower,” “The Star-Crossed Lovers,” “A Flower Is a Lovesome Thing,” and “Blood Count” became standards through Hodges’ exquisite interpretive skills.
+As for ballads, several of Billy Strayhorn’s best-known works, “Day Dream,” “After All,” “Passion Flower,” “The Star-Crossed Lovers,” “Isfahan,” and “Blood Count” became standards through Hodges’ exquisite interpretive skills.

 Hodges was born in Cambridge on July 25, 1907 and raised in Boston, right around the corner from Harry Carney, the baritone saxophonist who enjoyed an even longer tenure with Ellington from 1926 until his death in 1974.
-In this clip of "Rockin' in Rhythm," Hodges, Carney, and another son of the Commonwealth, Paul Gonsalves, are neatly framed together during an ensemble passage at 2:15.
+In this clip of “Rockin’ in Rhythm,” Hodges, Carney, and Paul Gonsalves, another son of the Bay State, are neatly framed together during an ensemble passage beginning at 2:15.